mattsemar/dsp-bulldozer/readme.md

 ## Changelog

+#### v1.0.28
+Added option to preserve plants trees and rocks on planet

 #### v1.0.27
 Added support for configuring separate colors by _region_, where a region is defined by min/max latitude & longitude.
 Edit regions from config (must enable property and add regions using Edit Regional Colors)